samply/blaze/README.md

 curl http://localhost:8080/health
 ```

-## Installation
+## Deployment

-The installation of Blaze is described in the [Installation Section][4] of the Blaze documentation.
+In-deep deployment options of Blaze are described in the [Deployment Section][4] of the Blaze documentation.

 ## License